 There is concern that human activities are affecting the heat/energy-exchange balance between Earth, the atmosphere, and space, and inducing global climate change, often termed "global warming."
-Human activities, particularly the burning of fossil fuels, have increased atmospheric carbon dioxide (CO_2) and other trace greenhouse gases.
+Human activities, particularly the burning of fossil fuels, have increased atmospheric carbon dioxide (CO2) and other trace greenhouse gases.
 If these gases continue to accumulate in the atmosphere at current rates, most scientists believe global warming would occur through intensification of Earth's natural heat-trapping "greenhouse effect."
-Possible impacts might be seen as both positive and negative.
+Possible impacts might be seen as both positive and negative, depending on regional or national variations.